Town of Alice Springs

 The Alice Springs Town Council is a local government area in the Northern Territory.
 On 1 July 1971, Alice Springs was gazetted as a Municipality with the town council elected on 25 July 1971.
 It is situated 1498 km south of Darwin.
 The council governs an area of 328 km2 and had a population of 26,534 in June 2018.

 History

 The town of Alice Springs is located in Arrernte Country.
 Its traditional name is Mparntwe.
 Alice Springs is an established residential township with a commercial area and rural areas on the outskirts of the town.
 European settlement of the area dates from 1862.

-The current mayor is Matt Paterson.
-In addition to the mayor, the Council contains eight other councillors.
+The current mayor is Asta Hill.
+She was elected in August 2025.
+In addition to the Mayor, the Council contains eight other Councillors.